ARMummert/Web-Developer-Portfolio/README.md

 # Web Developer Portfolio

-Welcome to my personal web developer portfolio!
-This project showcases my work, skills, and experiences as a Full Stack Developer.
-Built with **React**, it provides an interactive and responsive platform to explore my projects, learn about my background, and get in touch.
+Welcome to the web developer portfolio!
+This project showcases a developer's work, skills, and experiences as a Software Engineer.
+Built with **React**, it provides an interactive and responsive platform to explore projects, learn about the developer's background, and get in touch.

 ## Table of Contents